nanjekyejoannah/micropython/docs/develop/gettingstarted.rst

 Getting Started
 ===============

-This guide covers a step by step process on setting up version control, obtaining and building a copy of the source code for a port, building the Docs, running tests and a description of the directory structure of the MicroPython code base.
+This guide covers a step-by-step process on setting up version control, obtaining and building a copy of the source code for a port, building the Docs, running tests and a description of the directory structure of the MicroPython code base.

 .. note::
-   For a quick developer checklist on the basics of setting up and making a contribution, see the developer quick reference :ref:`developerreference`.
+   For a quick developer checklist on the basics of setting up and making a contribution, see the :ref:`developerreference`.

-Source control with git
+Source control with Git
 -----------------------

 MicroPython is hosted on GitHub and uses ``git`` for source control.
 The workflow is such that